 Students will be assessed through written work and practical tasks.
-Student will also require a flash drive (1GB minimum) and a notebook.

-60% OF THIS COURSE IS PRACTICAL WORK
+60% OF THIS COURSE IS PRACTICAL

-MUSIC - 2 YEAR Faculty MUSIC Fees \$10 Hours 200
+MUSIC - 2 YEAR Faculty MUSIC Fees Nil Hours 200

 The aim of the Music in Years 9 -10 is to provide students with the opportunity to acquire the knowledge, understanding and skills necessary for active engagement and enjoyment in performing, composing and listening and to allow a range of music to have a continuing role in their lives.